How to Take DIY Newborn Hospital Photos

 6. Take Pictures of and with Your Visitors

 Most visitors take photos of the new baby, and occasionally some of them with the new baby, but you want to have those, too!
-My photos helped me remember who came to the hospital (don't judge, I was drugged and sleep deprived!), and brought back all of that sweet love surrounding us when I looked at them later, especially for visitors that came later in the evening when I may not have been completely with it.
+My photos helped me remember who came to the hospital (don't judge, I was sleep deprived!), and brought back all of that sweet love surrounding us when I looked at them later, especially for visitors that came later in the evening when I may not have been completely with it.
 In addition to the standard look-and-smile photo, take a few candids of their first look at the baby, the overall excitement, and anything extra special that catches your eye.
 My husband had a video camera out most days, and having a photo of him video-taping my mom changing the baby's diaper for the first time brings back a rush of memories and laughter.

 7. Don't Forget Your Last Day